Book Holiday Travel Now or Plan on Paying Exorbitant Prices:

 The holidays are rapidly approaching, which means your window for finding affordable airfare for holiday travel is rapidly closing.
 Nevertheless, there are still a few tricks to saving money on your holiday travel.

-The best time for finding the most affordable fares for your holiday travel is prior to October 1st.
-Although if you tend to be a procrastinator, keep your eyes open and do your homework and you may still be able to find something acceptable past that date.
+The best time for finding the most affordable fares for your holiday travel is during the month of September.
+Although if you tend to be a procrastinator, keep your eyes open and do your homework and you may still be able to find something acceptable past October 1st.

 According to Kayak, mid-October holiday airfares normally see increases of 17% for Thanksgiving travel, with Christmas airfares increasing 51% and New Year’s Eve airfares up 25%.